jeffprandall/powershell/README.md

-# powershell
+# Scripts n Stuff
-Random Powershell Scripts
+A bunch of random scripts